 The discussion was based on a presentation of Imperial's White City Campus, which

-ICL and TUM have set up a new seed fund to promote joint virtual teaching formats, the "ICL - TUM Teaching Seed Fund".
+ICL and TUM have set up a new seed fund to promote joint virtual teaching formats, the "ICL - TUM Education Fund".
 Academics from ICL and TUM are encouraged to apply for funding of up to 10,000 € for the joint development of virtual teaching formats.
 The objective is to make virtual experimental learning experiences possible that cannot be accomplished by traditional teaching formats.
-More information can be found in the call text.
+More information can be found in the call for proposals as well as in the application form.